The guarding abilities and tendency to be faithful to a fault are just some of the plethora of lovable traits that the Bullypit possesses.

-Some dog owners, both of the Bullypit and other strong breeds, opt to hand bake some treats for their pet that are extra special.
+Some dog owners, both of the Bullypit and other strong breeds, opt to hand bake some treats for their pets that are extra special.

-This enables a responsible owner to more closely control what goes into the treats their dog is having, but also amp up the flavour.
+This enables a responsible owner to more closely control what goes into the treats their dog is having, but also amp up the flavor.

-Peanut butter bites, for their crunch and flavour, are often a good go to recipe for your Bullypit when it comes to special treats.
+Peanut butter bites, for their crunch and flavor, are often a good go-to recipe for your Bullypit when it comes to special treats.

-They’re satisfying to eat, challenging to gobble down in some respects, and also very high in flavour.
+They’re satisfying to eat, challenging to gobble down in some respects, and also very high in flavor.

 My final thoughts on the Bullypit